Have you been told that “someone your age” should just accept weight gain and the health risks that come with it?

 Some might need to set appointments with a friend, a trainer, or an online coach.

-Personally, I worked with a nutrition coach first, then a personal trainer, and now I have an online coach.
-(Yup, I’m a coach who has a coach.
-I still have big goals and want his help and the extra accountability.)
+Personally, I worked with a nutrition coach first, then a personal trainer, and then an online coach when I felt confident as a lifter.

 Tip 6: Expect setbacks.